-The web is changing fast – from the introduction of mobile-first indexing to advanced content marketing strategies pioneered by SAAS companies like Hubspot, staying up to date with website strategies in the not-for-profit world can feel like a full-time job.
+The web is forever changing – from the introduction of mobile-first indexing to advanced content marketing strategies, staying up to date with website strategies in the not-for-profit world can feel like a full-time job.

 Luckily, we’re here to help (because it is our full-time job!).

-Here are a couple ideas for evaluating & optimizing your current website strategy.
+Here are a few ideas for evaluating & optimizing your current website strategy.

 Benefits vs. Features

 High-quality copy is essential to any optimized website.
 How you communicate speaks volumes about your organization.
 Does your organization understand who your donor base is?
 Do you speak formally or informally?
 What action does your organization want users to take on their website?

 At Phil, we often see clients stall when it comes to putting together text content for their website.
 Tackling a website’s worth of content can feel overwhelming.
 One way to adjust your copywriting strategy is to focus on benefits instead of features.

 Feature: A distinctive attribute or aspect of something

 Benefit: An advantage or profit gained from something

 As a certified benefit corporation (or B-Corp), we have a thing for highlighting benefits.
 Let’s take the example of a not-for-profit that organizes community gardens.
 This organization could list their features on their website like this…